-While it is true that certain healthy items are more expensive, some unhealthy items can be just as expensive, if not more so.
-But for the most part, you can eat a healthy diet and stick to your budget at the same time.
+While it is true that certain healthful food items are more expensive, some unhealthful items can be just as expensive, if not more so.
+The good news is, for the most part, you can eat a healthful diet and stick to your budget at the same time!

-Here are eight cheap foods, all under $1 per serving, that are healthy for you and can help you lose weight, too.
+Here are eight cheap foods — all under $1 per serving — that are good for you and can help you lose weight, too.
 (Note: 7 of these 8 foods are also gluten-free!)

-Rice is a staple in many countries because it is so cheap.
-Brown rice, even though it’s a carb, is healthy for you and can actually help you lose weight!
+Brown rice, although it’s a carbohydrate, can actually help you lose weight!
 A serving of brown rice contains 21% of the daily recommended amount of magnesium, 15% of vitamin B6, 4% of the daily recommended amount of iron and 3.5 grams of fiber.
 Brown rice is higher in nutrition and absorbed more slowly by the bloodstream than white rice.
-It is a great food to eat for those wanting to reduce inflammation too.
+It is also a great food to eat for those wanting to reduce inflammation.

-One study from researchers at Harvard found that Americans who eat two or more servings of brown rice per week can cut their risk of developing Type 2 diabetes by about 10%, while a Harvard Medical School and Brigham and Women’s Hospital study found that women who consumed more whole grains consistently weighed less than those who didn’t.
-The study also found that those who consumed the most fiber from whole grains were 49% less likely to gain weight.
+One study from researchers at Harvard found that Americans who eat two or more servings of brown rice per week can cut their risk of developing Type 2 diabetes by about 10%, while this study by Brigham and Women’s Hospital and Harvard Medical School found that women who consumed more high-fiber whole grains consistently weighed less than those who did not.
+Conversely, refined grains added to weight gain.

 According to Health Magazine, a half-cup serving of rice contains 1.7 grams of Resistant Starch, which is a healthy carb that increases metabolism and helps to burn fat.
-But, a note of caution: Since brown rice isn’t necessarily low in calories, it’s best to only consume the recommended serving size and eat an overall low-calorie diet for weight loss.
-You can find brown rice at Walmart for about $.07 per serving!
+But a note of caution: Since brown rice isn’t necessarily low in calories, it’s best to consume only the recommended serving size and eat an overall low-calorie diet for weight loss.
+You can find brown rice at Walmart for less than a nickel per 1/2 cup (cooked) serving!

-A study on the healthiest foods found that each extra daily serving of yogurt prevented .82 pounds of weight gain.
+A study on the healthiest foods found that each extra daily serving of yogurt prevented 0.82 pounds of weight gain.
 At 23 grams of protein per serving, it rivals meat-based sources of protein to help you feel fuller longer.
-As long as you choose the low-fat, low sugar versions, you’ll definitely be on the side of healthy.
+As long as you choose the low-fat, low-sugar versions, you’ll definitely be on the side of healthy.

 Oatmeal is one of those foods you either love or hate, but it has many benefits if you want to eat healthy on the cheap.
-It’s rich in fiber, filling, and also heart healthy.
-But, a caution here: you’ll want to avoid instant oatmeal or oatmeal with added sugar.
+It’s rich in fiber, filling, and also heart-healthy.
+But take caution here: you’ll want to avoid instant oatmeal or oatmeal with added sugar.
 Instead of adding sugar to your oatmeal, consider adding stevia, honey, or spices such as cinnamon or nutmeg to give it flavor.
 Oatmeal also has s 4.6 grams of Resistant Starch according to Health Magazine.

 Research from the Journal of the American College of Nutrition found that bean eaters have a 23% lower risk of an expanded waistline and a 22% reduced risk of being obese.
 Also, according to the National Health and Nutrition Examination Survey, bean consumption is associated with greater nutrient intake, reduced systolic blood pressure, lower body weight and a smaller waistline.

 Beans are also good sources of iron.
-You might want to rinse any canned beans you buy though to reduce your sodium intake.
-Canned beans start at $.59 at Aldi, which is about $.17 per serving.
+You might want to rinse any canned beans though to reduce your sodium intake.
+Canned beans start at $0.59 at Aldi, which is about $0.17 per serving.

-At about $.41 per serving, chunk light canned tuna is a cheap food that is high in protein and a great way to get Omega-3’s — the healthy fats that can help brain function and help repair our cells.
-But, pregnant women and kids are advised to beware — the mercury levels in canned tuna can make this food potentially unsafe.
+At about $0.41 per serving, chunk light canned tuna is a cheap food that is high in protein and a great way to get Omega-3’s — the healthy fats that can help brain function and repair our cells.
+However, pregnant women and kids are advised to beware — the mercury levels in canned tuna can make this food potentially unsafe.
 Your best bet?
 Eat in moderation.
-You can find 4-packs of canned tuna at Walmart for around $3.28.
+You can find 8-packs of canned tuna at Walmart for around $7.00.

 Sweet potatoes have many great health benefits.
-They contain about 377% of our daily recommended intake of vitamin A, 15% of vitamin B6 and are high in potassium and fiber.
-Sweet potatoes also contain vitamin C, manganese, copper, pantothenic acid, niacin, vitamin B1, vitamin B2, and phosphorus.
+They contain nearly 400% of the daily recommended intake of vitamin A, 15% of vitamin B6 and are high in potassium and fiber.
+Sweet potatoes also contain vitamin C, manganese, copper, pantothenic acid, niacin, vitamin B1, vitamin B2 and phosphorus.

-How can sweet potatoes help you loose weight?
+How can sweet potatoes help you lose weight?
 Because sweet potatoes are nutrient-dense, they can help you feel fuller longer.
-As long as you don’t load them down with butter and sugar and instead opt for some coconut oil and/or cinnamon, sweet potatoes are a great part of a trim diet.
-Plus, the price of a small sweet potato is only about $.50!
+As long as you don’t load them down with butter and sugar and instead opt for some olive oil and/or cinnamon, sweet potatoes are a great part of a trim diet.
+Plus, the price of a small sweet potato is only about $0.50!

 It’s a good idea to eat fruit for health, but it’s also important for weight loss too.
-Fruit is full of vitamins, minerals, and fiber, and can help aid in weight loss by helping you feel fuller with less calories and increase your water intake.
-Though some fruits are more expensive than others, apples are a budget-friendly option at about $.50 per apple, when purchased in a three pound bag.
+Fruit is full of vitamins, minerals, and fiber, and it can help aid in weight loss by helping you feel fuller with fewer calories.
+It can also increase your water intake!
+Though some fruits are more expensive than others, apples are a budget-friendly option at about $0.50 per apple, when purchased in a three-pound bag.

-If you want to save even more on fruit, choose the canned option, which can save you money and will last much longer than the fresh varieties.
+If you want to save even more on fruit, opt for the canned option, which can save you money and will last much longer than the fresh varieties.
 Just be sure to choose the kind packed in fruit juice — not heavy syrup.
-Canned mixed fruit packed in 100% juice at Aldi will run you about $.89, which is about $.25 per serving.
+Canned mixed fruit packed in 100% juice at Aldi will run you about $0.89, which is about $0.25 per serving.

-Broccoli, carrots and cauliflower all cost under $.50 per serving — and they aid in weight loss too!
+Broccoli, carrots and cauliflower all cost less $0.50 per serving — and they aid in weight loss too!
 Filling up on veggies, which are low in calories, help you feel full and are packed with vitamins and minerals.